civicrm/civicrm-core/ext/afform/README.md

 A full explanation of these features is out-of-scope for this document, but the key point is that you can use standard AngularJS features.

-## Development: Display a contact record
+## Development: Writing HTML templates: Contact record example

 Let's say we want `helloworld` to become a basic "View Contact" page.
 A user would request a URL like: